difiore/ethogrammar/README.md

 Non-focal animal involved in a social interaction with the focal animal.

+COMMENT: Since all behavior samples do not necessarily involve a focal animal (because a behavior sample can have multiple individuals or even a particular behavior as its subject, according to the “sampling rule”), maybe this definition should be revised?
+An alternative definition could be:

+Any animal involved in a social interaction with the sample's subject.

 Notes:

 Attributes:

 * individual animal
 * role
+	Definition:
+	The part that an individual plays in a social interaction.

 	* actor
 	* recipient
 	* mutual